mgeorge67701/crossplane-nutanix/README.md

 ```

 **How it works:**

 - `providerConfigRef.name`: Reference to your ProviderConfig (with credentials and endpoint info).
 - `datacenter`: (Optional) If using multi-datacenter, selects which Prism Central to use.
 - `availabilityZone`: (Optional) If set and `enableAvailabilityZoneMapping` is true, will be mapped to the correct cluster name automatically using the mapping CSV.
 If both `availabilityZone` and `clusterName` are set, `availabilityZone` takes precedence.
-- `clusterName`, `subnetName`, `imageName`: Use human-friendly names or partial names; the provider resolves UUIDs automatically.
+- `clusterName`, `imageName`: Use human-friendly names or partial names; the provider resolves UUIDs automatically.
+- `subnetName`: The name of the subnet to use.
+This must match the network JSON/ConfigMap file name (e.g., `network-prod-subnet.json` for `subnetName: prod-subnet`).
+The provider will read the corresponding file for subnet details and access control (such as `allowed_repos`).
+  - **All fields in the JSON file** (e.g., `gateway`, `nameserver`, `domain`, etc.) will be used to configure the VM's network if present, allowing you to fully define network settings per subnet.
 - `lob`: Specify a valid Line of Business if required by your ProviderConfig.
 - `additionalDisks` and `externalFacts`: Optional, for advanced VM customization.

-**No JSON file is needed** for this example—just use names and the provider will handle all lookups.
+**No JSON file is needed** for this example unless you want to provide custom network details or access control.
+If you do, ensure the file is mounted and named to match the `subnetName`.

 ---